 Branded Shipping Labels

-One hiccup compliance teams face is when a poster was delivered but not opened.
+One hiccup compliance teams often face is when a poster is delivered but not opened.
 With branded shipping labels, labor law posters look like they came from the corporate office, helping location managers realize their importance at a glance.

 At GovDocs, our patent-pending PosterCheck® product fills the gap between the delivery of labor law posters and their display.

-Likewise, GovDocs’ ComplianceCheck determines whether a poster is in compliance.
+Likewise, GovDocs’s ComplianceCheck determines whether a poster is in compliance.
 Scanning the QR code gives location managers one of three messages:

 - Green: Poster is compliant